 Step 1: Hard Capacity Planning

-You cannot manage what you do not measure.
-Before you accept a new project, you must know exactly how many billable hours you actually have available this week.
+You cannot manage what you do not measure, and the most critical metric in a freelance business is your capacity.
+Before you say "yes" to an exciting new project, you must know exactly how many billable hours you actually have available this week.
+Many freelancers make the mistake of assuming they have a standard 40-hour workweek available for client work.
+This is a mathematical impossibility.

-Do not assume you have 40 hours.
-You have admin work, marketing, lunch breaks, and life.
-A realistic freelancer has about 25 billable hours a week.
+You have administrative work, marketing efforts, sales calls, email management, lunch breaks, and life interruptions.
+A realistic freelancer operates with about 20 to 25 truly billable hours a week.
 If Client A requires 10 hours, and Client B requires 10 hours, you only have 5 hours left to sell.
-If you sell a 15-hour project to Client C, you will be working nights and weekends.
+If you mistakenly sell a 15-hour project to Client C, you will find yourself working nights and weekends to cover the deficit.
+This is the fastest route to burnout.
+You need to visualize your week and map out every commitment.
+We highly recommend using a visual tool like our Capacity Planner to ensure you never accidentally overbook yourself again.
+Treat your capacity as a hard limit, not a flexible suggestion.

 Step 2: Themed Time Blocking

-To eliminate context switching, use themed days or themed half-days.
+To permanently eliminate context switching, use themed days or themed half-days.
+This scheduling technique forces you to group related tasks together, creating massive uninterrupted blocks of deep work.

 Monday: Client A (Deep Work)